Explainer: The jet subsidy row that threatens transatlantic trade war

-(Reuters) - The United States and European Union are edging closer to a tit-for-tat tariff war over aircraft subsidies as a 15-year-old dispute at the World Trade Organization reaches its climax.
+(Reuters) - The United States will learn on Wednesday the annual value of European Union goods it is allowed to target with tariffs as part of a 15-year-old dispute at the World Trade Organization over illegal subsidies to the world’s largest planemakers.

 Here is what’s at stake.